UniMath/UniMath/INSTALL.md

 Prepare for installation by installing the OCAML compiler and a more modern version of `bash` on your system.

-## Preparing for the installation under Mac OS
+## Preparing for the installation under Mac OS X

-To prepare for the installation under Mac OS, there are two methods.
+To prepare for the installation under Mac OS X, there are two methods.

 ### First method (recommended for beginners)